Minted lamb shanks slow cooked in the oven in a mix of red wine and stock that makes the perfect base for an outstanding gravy!

 - 1 Tsp Water

-- Heat a heavy based pan over a high heat.
+- Heat a heavy-based 30cm or 12" skillet or frying pan (not nonstick) over a high heat.

 - Season the lamb shanks generously with salt and pepper.